kiwiproject/dropwizard-consul/README.md

 ---

-🥝 _This README is a work in progress as we transition dropwizard-consul from smoketurner to kiwiproject._ 🥝
+🥝 _We have now transitioned dropwizard-consul from smoketurner to kiwiproject.
+It is released to Maven Central._ 🥝

 ---